milcroft/milcroft/README.md

 # Hi, there 👋 I'm Darren
-I'm an aspiring full-stack web developer from Greater Manchester.
-I have just completed a 13 week Bootcamp at Northcoders.
-I am now looking for a position as a junior developer.
+An Aspiring full-stack developer.
+Who likes to build things with code.
+I am adaptable and capable of learning new skills and concepts fast.
+Having; completed the Northocoders Bootcamp.
+I am now looking for my first role as a junior developer.

 At Northcoders, I gained experience in backend development, front end development and test-driven development.
 The course covered a wide range of topics; JavaScript, Express, PostgreSQL, React, HTML, CSS, Jest, git and node.